pu2clr/SI5351/README.md

 # Multipurpose signal generator with SI5351

 It is a multipurpose signal generator controlled by Arduino.
-This project uses the SI5351 from Silicon Labs
+This project uses the SI5351 from Silicon Labs.

 ## Preface